Benzinga readers often choose New American Funding as the best mortgage lender.

 What is a Conventional Mortgage Loan?

 - Conforming mortgages meet the requirements of Freddie Mac and Fannie Mae, which are private companies sponsored by the government.
 These companies insure conforming loans and the loans must be below certain limits and follow certain rules.
 Conventional loans fall into this category.

 - Nonconforming mortgages don’t meet Freddie Mac and Fannie Mae’s requirements.
 There are 2 main reasons why a loan may be considered nonconforming — someone else can buy the loan or the loan is too large to be a conforming loan.

-Some conventional mortgages allow first-time home buyers to make a down payment with as little as 3% down.
+Some conventional mortgages allow first-time home buyers to make a down payment with as little as 3% down and competitive interest rates.
 If you make a down payment of less than 20%, you may need to pay for private mortgage insurance (PMI).
 This increases your monthly mortgage payments.